5 Things to Consider When Starting an eCommerce Site

 This is an example of an ideal sales funnel for a site selling home goods like picture frames, lamps, artwork, and so on.

-1. Create a Goal: For a site selling home goods, the goal is to sell products to make money.
+1. Create a Goal: A site selling home goods aims to sell products to make money.
 The goal is to generate leads or interested parties to drive traffic to your site.
 In this case, the goal is to sell three picture frames daily.

-2. Think About the Steps: There are two significant steps to getting from point A to point B: the signup or registration step and the purchase step.
+2. Think About the Steps: There are two significant steps to getting from point A to point B: the signup or registration and purchase steps.

 3. Plan the Measurements: This step is where you define precisely what will be measured along the way, called the Key Performance Indicator (KPI).
-In this example, we’ll look at how many people sign up to buy a picture frame, how many of them purchase a product, and how many times they buy a frame.
+In this example, we'll look at how many people sign up to buy a picture frame, purchase a product and how many times they buy a frame.

 4. Plan the Structure: How will you do this?
 In this case, the structure would include a welcome page, a signup or registration page, and a payment page.
 In addition, we'd add a thank-you or confirmation page after the purchase.

-5. Estimate the Costs: This is where you estimate the costs of implementing each of the pages.
+5. Estimate the Costs: You estimate the costs of implementing each page.
 For example, creating the welcome page may cost $100.

 6. Finalise the Plan: Once you have the structure and the estimated costs figured out, you can submit everything in a proposal.